-That’s not all I have to share with you…in the coming weeks, I’ll be following up with MORE of my favorite rotisserie chicken tips and recipes – a step-by-step guide to making delicious rotisserie chicken crock pot chicken stock (UPDATE – see that full “how to” here!) , plus lots of recipe ideas for using your shredded chicken.
+That’s not all I have to share with you…I’ve put together a step-by-step guide to making delicious rotisserie chicken crock pot chicken stock plus lots of recipe ideas for using your shredded chicken!

 What are your favorite ways to use leftover rotisserie chicken?
 I’m always looking for new ideas!

 Get your copy of my FREE meal planning binder!